green-coding-solutions/website/content/blog/blue-angel-ceremony.md

 ## So, what is the Blue Angel for Software?

-If you’re not familiar with it yet, the **Blue Angel** is Germany’s oldest and most trusted ecolabel.
-It’s usually seen on things like paper or electronics — but now, for the first time, it’s being awarded to **software**.
+If you’re not familiar with it yet, the Blue Angel is Germany’s oldest and most trusted ecolabel.
+It’s usually seen on things like paper or electronics — but now, for the first time, it’s being awarded to software.

 And that makes sense, because the ICT sector is responsible for somewhere between **1.8% and 3.8% of global carbon emissions** — about the same as the aviation industry.
 Yep, code really does have a carbon footprint.